kpenfound/valheim-server/README.md

 - Open valheim, select the server, and click connect!

-### Important notes
+## Important notes
 The default ecs_ami is the current ecs optimized ami in us-east-1.
 You will have to change this for other regions.
 Refer to this list: https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs-optimized_AMI.html

-This is using the docker image maintained by mbround18 at https://hub.docker.com/r/mbround18/valheim
+This is possible thanks to the docker image maintained by mbround18 at https://github.com/mbround18/valheim-docker

-### Auto Sleep
-Automatically shuts off the server after 0 players have been connected for a set amount of time.

-The next time a player tries to connect through steam, the server will be started back up and will be available shortly after.
-Players will have to know to wait a minute after the first connection fails and to try again if the server had been sleeping.

-Override the timer value at `world_sleep_timer` (default 60 minutes).
-Set to an unrealistically high number to disable.